HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md

       timeoutSeconds: 30
 ```

-# Core probes configuration
+## Core probes configuration

 Core offers additional flexibility for the probe configuration.
-In addition to the options listed above, Core provides a `customProbeURL` value as well as a configuration section for the `startup` probe.
+In addition to the previously listed options, Core provides a `customProbeURL` value as well as a configuration section for the `startup` probe.

 If you want to configure probe target values, Core provides a `customProbeURL` value.
 This is a relative URL that you can use to overwrite the default probe target values.